-Plugins change the behavior or appearance of Elgg by overriding views, or by handling events and plugin hooks.
+Plugins change the behavior or appearance of Elgg by overriding views, or by handling events.
 All changes to an Elgg site should be implemented through plugins to ensure upgrading core is easy.

 Actions

 Actions are the primary way users interact with an Elgg site.
 Actions are registered by plugins.